attic-labs/noms/doc/api-overview.md

 ### Flow, Promises, Unicorns, Oh My!

 Noms uses several JavaScript packages to improve source code quality, readability and performance.
 You can see the dependencies by reviewing [package.json](https://github.com/attic-labs/noms/blob/master/js/noms/package.json).
 Many of these will not affect you, but a few definitely will.
-The usage of [Promises](https://www.promisejs.org/) and [Flow](https://flowtype.org/) type annotations will be noticeable in every JavaScript file and most APIs.
+The usage of [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and [Flow](https://flowtype.org/) type annotations will be noticeable in every JavaScript file and most APIs.
 If you are not already familiar with these projects or concepts it is worth your time to go learn the basics as it will make it easier for you to develop using the Noms JavaScript SDK.
+You do not need to use Flow in your projects if you are building a JavaScript client that depends on Noms though.

 ## Go Specifics